reallygoodsoftware/base-styles/readme.md

 - 90% of commonly needed components can be achieved with CSS alone, and this is growing.
 - A further 5% can be achieved with "add this class to this element when clicked/hovered".
-- A very small percentage of components require integration with a frontend/backend.
-- Rather than rewriting the same component CSS for every new framework, why not build framework level component libraries on top of a common CSS base?
+- Why not build framework level component libraries on top of a common CSS base, rather than every component library author rewriting their CSS from scratch?

 ## Developing
 - Make changes to `base-styles.css` as you see fit.